RCSimpson/LotkaVolterraFoodWebs/README.md

-# LotkaVolterraFoodWebs
+# Lotka Volterra Food Webs
 We can model complex predator-prey dynamics through systems of differential equations.
-These sometime exhibit chaotic behavior.
+These systems sometimes exhibit chaotic behavior provided that we have three or more species interacting.
 By simply increasing the dimensionality from two to three we introduce the possibility of chaos.

-The programs and notebook produce plots and animations of these dynamical systems.
+The programs and notebooks produce plots and animations of these dynamical systems.

-At this time Github or Nbviewer do not allow the animations to be viewed through their UI.
-To view the animations one must download the notebook or run the python files.
+The animation below shows how one phase-plot of the Lotka-Volterra model might look:

  <img src="https://github.com/RCSimpson/LotkaVolterraFoodWebs/blob/master/Images/lotkaVolterra2.gif" alt="Two-Species Model">

+We see that the predator and prey population move in cylcical patterns given the parameter choices.
+If there is a large population of predators, more prey will be eaten, their population falling.
+The absence of food then causes the predator population to fall, thus allowing the prey animal to repopulate.

+However we know that animals live in eco-systems where animals may be either predators or prey.
+There may even be more complication animal relationships like symbiosis or scavenger-behavior.
+The Hastings model is a three dimensional Lotka-volterra model where rates of feeding are porportional to ratios of populations.
+Upon choosing certain parameter values the trajectories can generate strange attractors and thus exhibit chaos.
+We see below the classic tea-cup shape of the strange attractor that appears for this model.